hkniberg/ainutshell/1-main/080-multimodal-models.md

 >
 > 7. **Inside plant pots**: If there are any removable false bottoms or if the plant is artificial, small items could be hidden in the soil.

 I like that it mentioned the stove and said "this is risky due to the heat when in use".
-We talk about Emergent Behaviour later in this book, but this is an example.
-The answer indicates that it has a basic understanding of the consequences of placing an object inside a hot stove, and assumed (correctly) that I don't want my thing burned.
+We talk about Emergent Behaviour later in this book, but this is a good example.
+This response indicates that it has a basic understanding of the consequences of placing an object inside a hot stove, and assumed (correctly) that I don't want my thing burned.
 Same with the guitar: "this is not advisable if it could damage the instrument"

 ## Example: Taking AI for a walk